-This online tool allows you to track your spending and even highlight certain categories you want to keep a close on.
+This online tool allows you to track your spending and highlight specific categories you want to watch.

-It also does an amazing job at helping you calculate your net worth, review your investments, and create a detailed and customized retirement plan for you.
+It also does a fantastic job of helping you calculate your net worth, review your investments, and create a detailed and customized retirement plan.

-While their budgeting feature isn’t the best when compared to the other free budget options on the list, you should still consider Personal Capital.
+While their budgeting feature is less complete compared to the other options on the list, you should still consider Personal Capital.

 Using Personal Capital, you get a detailed look at your investments and an investment plan to make sure you are investing for your age and goals.

-It is essentially the same thing we were charging customers for at the high net worth planning firm I worked at.
+It is the same thing we charged customers for at the high-net-worth planning firm I worked at.

 You can edit the details, and it adjusts based on your investment balances.
 It is hands down the best thing out there.

 And it’s 100% free to use!

-You can click the link below to take complete control of your finances with Personal Capital.
+You can click the link below to control your financial life with Personal Capital.

 GoodBudget is a virtual envelope budgeting system, and it works great.

-There are 2 versions of the app and the free version should be enough for most users.
+There are two versions of the app, and the free version should be enough for most users.

-There is no syncing to your bank account, so you need to manually add transactions.
+There is no syncing to your bank account, so you need to add transactions manually.

 The paid version allows you to have unlimited accounts and envelopes.
 You also get priority email support if you need it.

-The cost of the GoodBudget Plus version is $5 a month or $45 is you pay annually.
+The GoodBudget Plus version costs $5 a month or $45, which you pay annually.

-EveryDollar was born out of Dave Ramsey’s Lampo Licensing group to help people looking to get out of debt a simple budget solution.
+EveryDollar was born out of Dave Ramsey’s Lampo Licensing group to help people get out of debt and start budgeting.

-And after trying it out, I must say that it is a great budgeting tool worth considering.
+After trying it out, I thought it was a great budgeting tool worth considering.

-It has a super clean look and syncs across all your devices, giving you access to an up-to-the-minute budget no matter where you are.
+It has a clean look and syncs across all your devices, giving you access to an up-to-the-minute budget no matter where you are.

 The free version allows you to set up and follow a budget and manually add transactions.